 1. Prepare & Prioritize

 Set yourself up for success by preparing for your day the previous evening.
 Lay out your outfit, pack your gym bag, prepare your lunch, and review the materials for tomorrow’s meeting.
-These tasks might seem small, but knocking them out the night before will save you a ton of unnecessary stress in the morning.
+These tasks might seem small, but knocking them out the night before will save you a ton of unnecessary stress in the morning and increase productivity from the start.

-Additionally, spending just a few minutes before bed developing and prioritizing a well thought out to-do list will allow you to strategically attack the day with a calm and calculated mindset— and save you valuable time and brain power in the morning.
+Additionally, spending just a small amount of time before bed developing and prioritizing a well thought out to-do list will allow you to strategically attack the day and your important tasks with a calm and calculated mindset— and save you a lot of time and brain power in the morning.
+This is a simple way to save yourself some precious minutes.

 “Every minute spent in planning saves as many as ten minutes in execution,” says Best Selling Author & Thought Leader, Brian Tracy.
 “It takes only about 10 to 12 minutes for you to plan out your day, but this small investment of time will save you up to two hours (100 to 120 minutes) in wasted time and diffused effort through the day.”